How come some projects receive partial funding? Why don’t applicants get the full amount that they requested?

 Ask for the amount money you need to complete your project, assuming ideal conditions.
 If you can accomplish an awesome version of your project with the maximum grant request in the program you are applying to, go for it.
 This is where your budget becomes really critical.
 When panels making funding recommendations and are considering partial awards, they will look at your budget in order to provide you with a partial award that will allow you to meaningfully complete your project.
 An accurate and thorough budget will ensure they accomplish that task!

-RISCA does NOT expect to you execute the full project as proposed with a limited budget.
+RISCA does NOT expect you to execute the full project as proposed with a limited budget.
 You can scale back the project based on the new budget or spread the project over a longer period of time, and apply for another grant for the same project at subsequent grant deadlines.
 We do require you to keep the project as similar as possible to the proposal and update the appropriate RISCA program director via email with the changes – this should be a simple description of the changes, not a full new application.

 The amount of money my application was awarded is not enough for me to do even a partial project.
 Can I decline the grant?
 Will anything bad happen?